validus09/Blockchain_based_Tracking-system/README.md

 ```
 * When the server is started, browse http://localhost:3000/ in your choice browser to see the app launched
 * Follow the guides and prompts available in the rendered frontend app to carry out transactions as you may desire for your testing

-## Help

-##### Note that you must have the following on your computer for this program to run as expected
-* Node - Javascript runtime environment
-* Metamask or other compatible ethereum wallets installed as your browser extension
-* Some test Goerli Eth in your ethereum wallet
-* A .env file created similarly to the .env.example file now filled with your own approriate environment variables

-## Authors

-Contributor(s) names and contact info

-Names: Adeola David Adelakun, Wilfred Adzer, Mbazu Daniel, Umaha Tokula, Nnamdi Nwabueze

-Email: team201@gmail.com

 ## License